omapatel2503/Automate-number-plate/README.md

-# Automation of Number Plate Detection
+# Automation of Garbage Detection

 # Images of frontend